-- Capital gains are treated as business profit and suffer 15% corporate tax;
+- Capital gains tax is considered as business profits and is subject to the normal 15% corporate tax rate;

-- There are no foreign exchange or other currency controls;
+- Kuwait has no existing currency or foreign exchange controls;

-- If required, Healy Consultants will assist the Client with: i) Documenting and implementing accounting procedures ii) Implementing financial accounting software iii) Preparing financial accounting records iv) Preparing forecasts, budgets, sensitivity analysis and other services;
+- If required, Healy Consultants assist our Client with i) documenting and implementing accounting procedures, ii) implementing financial accounting software, iii) preparing financial accounting records, iv) Preparing forecasts, budgets, sensitivity analysis and other services.

 Legal and compliance